 - Craning their necks so that you can touch them

-If your tortoise follows you around or pays attention to you when you walk in the room, it means it recognizes you and associates you with positive things.
+If your tortoise follows you or pays attention to you when you walk into the room, it recognizes and associates you with positive things.

 Indeed, your tortoise may only do this because it thinks you have food.
 However, it can still be considered a bare-bones form of affection.

-In the same way that we stay close to people that we love due to how they make us feel, tortoises will follow their owners.
+Tortoises will follow their owners in the same way that we stay close to people we love due to how they make us feel.
 It’s because they crave a feeling only you can provide.

 Tortoises like to have their shell and head rubbed.
-When enjoying their petting session, they’ll close their eyes and crane their neck towards you.
+When enjoying a petting session, they’ll close their eyes and crane their neck toward you.
 This means that the tortoise trusts you.